Finite $N$ Bulk Hilbert Space in ETH Matrix Model for double-scaled SYK: Discussion

 The chord number states $|n\rangle~(n\in\mathbb{Z}_{\geq0})$ before the orthogonalization is expected to be dense in the non-perturbative Hilbert space.
 More presicely, for any $n\in\mathbb{Z}_{\geq0}$ and $\epsilon>0$, there exists $r(n:\epsilon)=\mathcal{O}(e^{e^{S_0}})$ such that $|\langle n|n+r(n:\epsilon)\rangle|\geq 1-\epsilon$.
 Thus arbitrarily similar states can have completely different interpretations.
 Furthermore, the length operators defined from these reference states can be completely different, as the actions of $q$-oscillators on these reference states can be drastically different.
 It would be very interesting to examine this phenomenon explicitly and to construct EFT for such a doubly exponentially large chord number state.

 \acknowledgments We thank Masaki Shigemiori for early-stage collaborations.
 We are grateful to Chris Akers, Vijay Balasubramanian, Pawel Caputa, Pratik Nandy, Shanming Ruan, Tadashi Takayanagi, and Jiuci Xu for discussions.
-MM is supported by JSPS KAKENHI Grant Numbers 24K17044 and 25K00997.
+MM is supported in part by JSPS KAKENHI Grant Numbers 24K17044 and 25K00997.
+SM is supported by JST SPRING, Grant Number JPMJSP2125 and the “THERS Make New Standards Program for the Next Generation Researchers.”
 KO is supported in part by JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' 21H05187, and JSPS KAKENHI 22K03594 and 25K07300.